Chanel West Coast Sports Pigtail Braids & Pink Hot Pants In Sexy Instagram Shot

-Chanel West Coast lit up Instagram in an all-pink outfit that showed off her enviable figure.
-Over the past few days, the rapper has been rocking one hot look after the next — all of which show off her enviable figure.
-Her latest Instagram share followed along with the same theme, showcasing her trim legs.
+Chanel West Coast recently lit up Instagram in an all-pink outfit that showed off her figure.
+Over the past few days, she has been rocking one hot look after the next.
+Her latest Instagram post followed along with the same theme, showcasing her trim legs.

-In the sexy new photo, the Ridiculousness star appeared in front of a black vintage car in what appeared to be a garage.
+In the new photo, the Ridiculousness star appeared in front of a black vintage car in what appeared to be a garage.
 She rested her hands behind her back on the hood of the car while gazing into the camera.
-West Coast gave off some flirty vibes in a pair of pigtail braids that each included two separate braids, parting her hair in the middle.
-She covered the majority of her face with a large pair of sunglasses that sat on the bridge of her nose and the only part of her makeup application that was visible was her bright red lipstick.
+The rapper gave off some flirty vibes in a pair of pigtail braids that each included two separate braids, parting her hair in the middle.
+She covered the majority of her face with a large pair of sunglasses that sat on the bridge of her nose, and the only part of her makeup application that was visible was her bright red lipstick.

-Staggering one foot in front of the other, West Coast put her gorgeous, bronze legs on display in a pair of tight pink hot pants that hit well above her knee.
-She added an oversized pink hoodie that went down to her thighs.
-The sweatshirt had a large cherry graphic on the front of it, adding a pair of disco-like shoes that brought a little bit of a sparkle to her outfit.
-In the caption of the shot, she told her fans to secure the bag, asking them to comment with money emoji.
+Staggering one foot in front of the other, West Coast put her bronzed legs on display in tight pink hot pants that hit well above her knee.
+She added an oversized pink hoodie with a large cherry graphic in front.
+Lastly, she rocked a pair of disco-like shoes that brought a little bit of sparkle to her outfit.

+In the caption, she told her fans to secure the bag, asking them to reply to the post with the money emoji.

-The post has set fire to her page in just a few short hours, earning her over 23,000 likes in addition to over 300 comments.
-While many of her fans listened to her instructions, commenting with their money emoji, countless others felt the need to drop a line to let the Los Angeles native know that she looks great.
+The post has set fire to West Coast’s page in just a few short hours, earning her over 23,000 likes, in addition to over 300 comments.
+While many of her fans listened to her instructions by commenting with the emoji in question, countless others felt the need to drop a line to let the MTV star know that she looks great.

 “Beautiful sweetheart.
 Love the hair,” one follower raved, adding a single red heart emoji to the end of their words.